- Overview of Billing and Payments Process

 If you have an agreement with your customers to store their credit card/bank account information on file and charge them whenever an invoice is due, or replenishment to a trust account is required, follow the steps below:

-First off, connect a payment account to LawPay.
+First off, connect a Payment Account to TimeSolvPay or LawPay.

 Next, head under Clients>Clients & Matters>[Client or Matter name]>Payment Settings tab.
 Matters will automatically inherit the Client-level payment settings, but you can have additional/different credit card/bank account details stored under individual Matters.